victorhqc/min-vid/docs/metrics.md

   * method: `launch`
     * Sent when a video is launched from the overlay icon.

 Here's an example of a complete Test Pilot telemetry ping.
-Note that min-vid only sends the `payload` portion to the Test Pilot add-on.
+Note that Min Vid only sends the `payload` portion to the Test Pilot add-on.
 The Test Pilot add-on appends the `test` and `agent` fields, transforms the `timestamp` from a standard JavaScript milliseconds-since-epoch time to the number of seconds since Firefox app startup, and wraps the payload under the `payload` key.